eredden/Veeder-Root-TLS-Socket-Library/README.md

 >   'day': 26,
 >   'hour': 16,
 >   'minute': 14,
->   'checksum': 'FB31',
 >   'alarms': [{'alarm_category': 2, 'alarm_type': 5, 'tank_number': 1}]
 > }
 > ```

-For reference, the regular output for command `i10100` looks like `2312301229020402&&FB37`.
+This looks much more readable than a string of numbers!
 By using these dedicated functions, you can have this data more readily accessible through a Python `dict` object.
 Another notable upside of this is that strings and floats are converted by these functions as well, so you do not have to worry about implementing your own IEEE-compliant hex to float function like I did.

 The downside of this is that not every TLS-3XX function has been added yet.
 Please feel free to submit a feature request or pull request with additional functions if you would like them added to my library.